-Recently we did a 2,500 words assignment that includes PESTEL analysis.
+Recently, one of our writers did a 2,500 words assignment that includes PESTEL analysis (or PESTLE analysis) for a customer.

 The customer loves it.
 He subsequently scored 82% for his individual assignment.